Greblys/EmonCMS-pills-module/README.md

 EmonCMS-pills-module
 ====================

-A module for EmonCMS which displays a form where you can set up a schedule for you pill reminder system.
+A module for EmonCMS which displays a form where you can set up a schedule for your pill reminder system.
 ##Requirements

 * EmonCMS